Advertising Regulation Frequently Asked Questions (FAQ)

 - retail communications of new member firms used in any electronic or public media for one year beginning on the date the firm's FINRA membership becomes effective, as reflected in the CRD system.
 For example, this requirement applies to any generally accessible website; newspaper, magazine, telephone directory or other advertisements; television or radio commercials; telephone or audio recordings; video displays, signs or billboards; and motion pictures;

 - retail communication that include rankings or performance comparison information that is not generally published or that is created by the investment company;

 - security futures retail communications; and

 - retail communications concerning options used prior to delivery of the options disclosure document must be filed 10 calendar days prior to use.

-- 2. What communications must be filed with FINRA within 10 days of first use?
+- 2. What communications must be filed with FINRA within 10 business days?

 - The following retail communications must be filed within 10 business days of use: